stappersg/ferron-website/src/content/docs/installation/installer-linux.md

 - _/var/www/ferron_ - Ferron's web root
 - _/etc/ferron.yaml_ - Ferron configuration

+## Updating Ferron

+You can update Ferron to the latest version using the `ferron-updater` command.

 ## Managing the Ferron service
 ### Stopping the service
 To stop the Ferron service, run: